Agency workers regulations

 Employment Tribunals would be able to award financial compensation or recommend action that should be taken.

 How we can help

-If you are an employer in the Truro area and you would like to discuss the implications of the new Agency Workers Regulations for your business in more detail please contact us at Lang Bennetts.
+If you are an employer in the Truro or surrounding areas and you would like to discuss the implications of Agency Workers Regulations for your business in more detail, please contact us at Lang Bennetts.